FrederickMappin/CADD_TargetIDwithOT/README.md

   associated_diseases: Find diseases and phenotypes associated with a specific target
   target_disease_evidence: Explore evidence that supports a specific target-disease association
 ```
-Ensembl gene ID (ENSG00000134086) for gene or Experimental Factor Ontology(EFO_0000349) for diseases.